 Some projects are only available to staff of NSOs working on Big Data.
 To get full access, please log-in.
-If you are working with Big Data in a NSO, and would like to obtain a username (or to be added to the bigdata group), contact email@example.comNote: You are not logged-in.
+If you are working with Big Data in a NSO, and would like to obtain a username (or to be added to the bigdata group), contact email@example.comNote: You are not logged-in (go to 'Log in' on the right towards the top).

 Filter the list of projects in the inventory here: